- 2023 Update

-DIY or Desktop FDM 3D printing is still new to many students and they face a lot of problems while 3D printing and getting their prints right.
-In the first part of this series, we helped you resolve some of the common problems in 3D printing and also shared some easy 3D printing tips to overcome them.
+DIY or Desktop FDM 3D printing is still new to many people who face a lot of problems while 3D printing and getting their prints right.
+In the first article on common problems in 3D printing – Part I, we helped you resolve some of the widely encountered problems in 3D printing and also shared some easy 3D printing tips to overcome them.
 Now we have come up with part two of this series where we will also share settings in slicing software for resolving the problems.

 A layer shifting problem occurs when due to some internal or external reasons the printhead moves out of position but the printing continues.
 Due to the unaccounted movement of the printhead, the printer prints at a different geometric location.
 Due to the open-loop control system, most 3D printers operate upon, there is no way to detect this abnormality.

 The result is the misalignment of the layers hen the printhead moved to lead to a failed print.
 There is no in-built system to detect this problem but still, we can help you avoid this seemingly unavoidable but common problem in 3D printing.

 If printing is conducted at high speeds than the recommended settings then the printhead suffers consistent jerks at the endpoints and this jerk may cause distortion and shifting of the printhead.

 Also, if the print speeds are high then the motors struggle to position the printhead at the right place at the right time and the material may not be deposited at the desired location and the layer shifting will occur thus failing the print.

 So, with simple settings in the slicing software, the printing speeds can be maintained within the speed limits specified by the manufacturer.
 If ignored, it may also eventually lead to misalignment of the overall system and cause multiple problems in the 3D printer itself.

 Belt & Pulley Tension